yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-multiset-class.md

 ### <a name="parameters"></a>Parametry

-*keyval*\
+*keyval* \
 Wartość klucza do zamapowania.

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca numer zasobnika aktualnie odpowiadający wartości `keyval`klucza.
+Funkcja członkowska zwraca numer zasobnika aktualnie odpowiadający wartości klucza `keyval`.

 ### <a name="example"></a>Przykład